ColasGael/photo2drawing/README.md

 # photo2drawing
-by Gael Colas, Hubert Teo and Andrew Deng, Stanford University students.
+by Gael Colas, Hubert Teo and Andrew Deng, graduate students from Stanford University.

+This is our final project for the EE368: "Digital Image Processing" class at Stanford (2019).

 Goal : Automatic generation of pencil color drawings from color photos.

-This is our final project for EE368 "Digital Image Processing" class at Stanford.

 To achieve this image translation task with build a pipeline.
 The pipeline is composed of 3 components: get a line sketch, get a colorization and blend/ apply the colors over the line sketch.
 To get more details about our 'photo2drawing' pipeline, please refer to our final report 'ee368_final-report' located at the root.